NHS Kernow is reviewing the services it funds to ensure they provide the best possible clinical outcomes, value for money and meet people’s needs.

-Mechanisms are in place to ensure we understand what positive or negative benefits may be experienced by the system, or by individuals, if we stop a service or change the way it is being delivered, if there is system duplication where the service is also provided by other organisations, if it can be provided in a different way as part of our work to transform and integrate services, or if there is a need for the service at all.
+Checks are in place to ensure we understand what positive or negative benefits may be experienced by the system, or by individuals, if we stop a service or change the way it is being delivered, if there is system duplication where the service is also provided by other organisations, if it can be provided in a different way as part of our work to transform and integrate services, or if there is a need for the service at all.

-Commissioning services review policy and procedure
+Read our commissioning services review policy and procedure.

 Clinical commissioning groups have a primary responsibility to commission care for the local population.
 In doing so, we have a range of statutory, legal and ethical duties, including a responsibility to make good use of public resources.
 We have a statutory duty not to exceed our annual financial allocations, while we also need to make substantial savings in order to continue to meet increasing demand.
 We are therefore faced with difficult decisions about which services to provide for our populations, prioritising within finite resources.